darrenchang/raspberryPiGpio/lampControl/README.md

 - when the dot is released, the lamp will be turned off

 ## How to use
 1. Prepare the circuit on a as shown below.
-(A bread board is recommended)
+(A bread board is recommended)<br>
 ![](https://easyeda.com/thumbnail/Lamp_Remote_Switch-2baa493a78684549bfac874557bcf130)
 2. Install [Blue Dot app](https://play.google.com/store/apps/details?id=com.stuffaboutcode.bluedot)
 on your Android device.